-6. Meteorite collection: Glaciers and ice sheets are sites for efficient collection of meteorites and micrometeorites.
+6. Exploration of basal ice formation processes: Radar imaging of basal conditions under the Antarctic and Greenland Ice sheets reveals structures that have been proposed to result from accretion ice grown onto the base of the ice sheet.
+In order to acquire the ice to test this hypothesis, drilling at sites near Dome A in East Antarctica could access these ice features with the 1,500 m Intermediate Depth Drill.
+7. Meteorite collection: Glaciers and ice sheets are sites for efficient collection of meteorites and micrometeorites.
 Micrometeorites yield clues to the birth and evolution of the solar system.
 Some are visible to the human eye on the surface of some blue ice areas, while others may be swept up inside melted water wells created in the ice at established field stations.

 Ice sheets serve as a platform for a wide range of observations spanning many areas of science.
 In some areas, for example firn-air studies and seismic monitoring, proven drills already exist for making the necessary access holes.
 Dedicated hot water drills have proven to be effective in creating deep boreholes in rapid succession.
 Other areas are at an early stage and will require further development of RAM drills or reverse circulation drills.
-A rapid access drill, with the capability to bore through several kilometers of ice with minimum logistical requirements, needs to be designed.
-At least two versatile winches are needed for intermediate (1.5 km) and deep (4 km) applications in the near future borehole.
+A rapid access drill, with the capability to bore through several kilometers of ice to retrieve rock cores is in development.
 The borehole logging community is a strong proponent for repairing and maintaining boreholes at Greenland Summit (GISP2), Siple Dome and other boreholes.
 Identifying which boreholes need maintenance and determining methods of repair are activities that need urgent attention.